WPPA Frequently Asked Questions

 Q. Is my child in the league?

-A. All returning players and their siblings are guaranteed a spot in the league if they register online.
+A. All returning players and their siblings are guaranteed a spot in the league if they register online during the Returning Player registration period (January 1 - 7 prior to the upcoming season).
 Players new to WPPA must complete pre-registration and be selected in the random selection process.
-See the Registration page of the website for more details.
-All registrants will pay online and get an emailed confirmation when they do.
+See the Registration Instructions page of the website for more details.

 Q. When will I be notified about my child's team assignment?